Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 ## Create basic infrastructure

-**Create Resource Groups.**
+**Create Resource Groups**

 The demo environment will be organized using two resource groups.
-First for App Service Environment, second for Logic App Automation.
+The first resource group is for App Service Environment, the second is for Logic App Automation.

 ```bash
 az group create -l $LocationRegionPROD -n $ASEResourceGroupNamePROD
 az group create -l $LocationRegionPROD -n $ResourceGroupNameSHARED
 ```

-**Create Virtual Network with subnet for App Service Environment.**
+**Create virtual network with subnet for App Service Environment**

 A virtual network is required to create an App Service Environment.
-This command allows will create a virtual network with a subnet.
+This command will create a virtual network with a subnet.

 ```bash
 az network vnet create -g $ASEResourceGroupNamePROD -n $VirtualNetworkNamePROD --address-prefix $VnetPrefixPROD --subnet-name $SubnetNameVnetPROD --subnet-prefix $SubnetVnetPrefixPROD
 ```

-**Create App Service Environment - This process may take a while.**
+**Create App Service Environment - This process may take a while**

-An App Service Environment is a single-tenant deployment of Azure App Service that runs on your virtual network.
+An App Service Environment is a single-tenant deployment of Azure App Service that runs in your virtual network.
 This command will create an App Service Environment.

 ```bash
 az appservice ase create -n $ASENamePROD -g $ASEResourceGroupNamePROD --vnet-name $VirtualNetworkNamePROD --subnet $SubnetNameVnetPROD --kind asev3
 ```

-More information about Azure CLI for App Service Environment you can find on this link [Azure CLI ASE Create](https://docs.microsoft.com/cli/azure/appservice/ase?view=azure-cli-latest#az-appservice-ase-create).
+More information about Azure CLI for App Service Environment, visit [Azure CLI ASE Create](https://docs.microsoft.com/cli/azure/appservice/ase?view=azure-cli-latest#az-appservice-ase-create).

-**Create App Service Plan in App Service Environment - This process may take a while.**
+**Create App Service Plan in App Service Environment - This process may take a while**

 Applications are hosted in App Service plans, which are created in an App Service Environment.
 An App Service plan is essentially a provisioning profile for an application host.
 This command will create an App Service plan.